gustavomedeiross/flutter-github-app/README.md

 ## Installation

-If you want to try it out, clone the project on your machine and run `flutter run` (you need to have the Flutter SDK installed, as well a mobile device or emulator to run it).
+If you want to try it out, clone the project on your machine and run `flutter run` (you need to have the Flutter SDK installed, as well as a mobile device or emulator to run it).

 Feel free to contribute to the project or give me any tips on Flutter!